jbelelieu/zen2_docs/marketing.md

 Sell > Capture Data > Upsell > Extend (custom hooks make this completely modular an expandable)

+# Communications

+Handle email, sms, or mailers.

+Target comms at any subset of users based on your inputs!

 # Shop

 ## Offer targeted discounts to specific member groups